 Cognitive changes.
 Many studies have shown that the Mediterranean diet can lower the risk of cognitive impairment for everyone.
 This diet is rich in whole grains and vegetables.
 It also includes fish, as well as small servings of low-fat dairy and lean meat, and uses olive oil instead of butter.

 Bone health.
-People with PD often have low blood levels of vitamin D, which is essential for strong bones and may also play a role in warding off A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and cognitive change.
+People with PD often have low blood levels of vitamin D, which is essential for strong bones and may also play a role in warding off depression and cognitive change.
 Make sure your doctor tests your vitamin D. It can be difficult to get enough vitamin D through diet.
 Your doctor may recommend supplements.

 Malnourishment and weight loss.
 If your food tastes bland, you’ve probably lost some of your sense of smell — a common PD symptom.
 To make food more appealing, so that you feel like eating more, try seasoning it with herbs, spices and other flavors.
 If you or your loved one with PD has experienced significant weight loss, ask your doctor for a referral to a nutritionist.
 This member of your health care team can offer different strategies for maintaining a healthy weight depending on your age and PD symptoms.